 The Messy Artist – East Hanover

-Day of Play is offered several times a season at this hands-on arts studio.
-Pay $25 at the door—$20 for siblings—and stay as long as you like.
+Open Play is offered Wednesday and Thursday at this hands-on arts studio.
+Pay $20 at the door—and stay as long as you like.
 Little ones 18 months to 5 years rotate through five stations, including easel work, a giant walk-in sensory box, homemade play dough, and finger-painting with goop, slime, or shaving cream.
 Everyone can make a one-of-a-kind project to take home.

 Oh!
 Canary – Maplewood

-School’s closed and you’re not sure what to do with your toddler?
-Right in time for President’s Day Weekend break, stop by this beautiful new art studio on Friday or Monday for a creative playgroup.
-Artists up to age 5 can paint, sculpt with play-doh or clay, make a take-home project, and get their tiny hands dirty in the sensory sand box during each 45-minute session.
-Beyond school holidays, check Oh!
-Canary’s calendar for additional drop-in dates.
+Stop by this beautiful art studio on for a creative drop-in playgroup twice a month.
+For $25 (with a 15% sibling discount), artists 18 months to age 5 can paint, sculpt with play-doh or clay, make a take-home project, and get their tiny hands dirty in the sensory sand box during each one-hour Open Play & Make session.

 A Time to Kiln – Red Bank